jlelong/LaTeX-Workshop-wiki/Intellisense.md

 # Intellisense

 This extension provides a variety of intellisense completions for different LaTeX features; notably for citations, labels, and file names.
-Intellisense suggestions are updated on file save but a more aggressive updating strategy can be used by setting [`intellisense.update.aggressive.enabled`](#latex-workshopintellisenseupdateaggressiveenabled) to `true`.
+Intellisense suggestions are updated on file save but a more aggressive updating strategy can be used by setting [`intellisense.update.aggressive.enabled`](#latex-workshopintellisenseupdateaggressiveenabled) to `true`, which triggers update after no key has been stroked for the delay defined by [`latex-workshop.intellisense.update.delay`](#latex-workshopintellisenseupdatedelay).

 ## Citations